Island Journal

 IJ: It seems to speak to how you’ve traveled in the past and how you may have presented yourself in new places.
 Tell me about some of your travels before you settled down here.

 Boone: I traveled through Asia all of 2014, and that’s actually when I met my wife, Laura.
 But prior to that I had been working nine-month fishing seasons here and then ski bumming out west.
-Pack a car full of stuff and do 8,000 miles in the winter, just chase the snow.
+One winter, we just packed a car full of stuff and drove a few thousand miles, just chasing the snow.
 But of course, every year you’re broke when you come back.

 IJ: I want to hear more about meeting your wife in Asia.
 How did that happen?